 Most UTIs go away after treatment.
-Chronic or recurrent urinary tract infections (UTIs) are infections of the urinary tract that either don’t respond to treatment or keep recurring.
-Bacteria can enter the urinary tract from the outside to cause a UTI to come back, or a recurrent infection can be caused by bacteria that remain in the urinary tract after a previous infection.
+Chronic or recurrent urinary tract issues (UTIs) are problems of the urinary tract that either don’t respond to treatment or keep recurring.
+Bacteria can enter the urinary tract from the outside to cause a UTI to come back, or a recurrent issue can be caused by bacteria that remain in the urinary tract after a previous problem.
 In the latter case, these bacteria are typically protected by biofilm, and eventually these renegade bacteria cells re-invade, ultimately establishing a colony of antibiotic-resistant bacteria primed to attack again and again.
-When a UTI occurs more than twice in six months or three times in a year, it is a recurrent urinary infection.
+When a UTI occurs more than twice in six months or three times in a year, it is considered to be recurrent.

 A First-Time UTI Can Be the Start of a Recurrent Trend.

 As we’ve seen above, there are many factors that put people at risk for recurrent UTIs.
 Some reasons are physical, behavioral, or age-related, but as we’ll learn, running into the wrong type of “resistant” bacteria can make all the difference in developing a recurrent UTI.
 Please ensure to explore the following subtabs of this section to find more details about UTIs and preventative tips that may be more relevant to you.